Find out about the new GHIC that replaces the EHIC

 What if I want to travel and I don’t have a GHIC?

 Apply for a GHIC.
-It’s straightforward and free and should take up to 10 days to arrive.
+It’s straight forward and free to apply.

-However, it is more important to make sure you have travel insurance in place.
+However, it is more important to make sure you have travel insurance in place before you travel.

 What if I’m abroad and I don’t have my GHIC?